 Your meta descriptions explain to users why they should click on your link.
-And just like your titles, use an emotional hock, use your keyword in the description, and stay within the character limits (usually 150 – 160 characters).
+Just like for your titles, you should use an emotional hook and your keyword in your meta description, and stay within the character limits (about 150 – 160 characters).

-When you have symbols, numbers, and special characters in your URL, it doesn’t tell what’s the post is about.
+When you have symbols, numbers, and special characters in your URL, it can be a negative experience for searchers and decrease your CTR.
 That’s why it’s important to make your URLs easy to read, short, and descriptive so people know what’s in store for them and they click on your link.

 Here’s what a bad URL looks like: